cubee-cb/ncr-pakify/.wiki/README.md

 - [Modifier Considerations](Modifier%20Considerations.md)

 ## Developer Tools
-To access the in-game Dev Menu, open the System Menu and go to `Options` > `Technical` > `Dev Menu`.
+To access the in-game Dev Menu, open the System Menu and go to `Options` > `Technical` > `Developer Tools`.

-Here you can do various things, like hot-reload the level packs, grant yourself all upgrades, restore or set health, and so on.
+Here you can do various things, like hot-reload the level packs, grant yourself all upgrades, restore or set health, change modifiers, and so on.
 Most of these will only have a visible effect while in a level.

-Entering Score Submission after using this menu will place a marker on your score, so that you can tell which scores are legitimate.
+Continuing a Region after using this menu will place a marker on its score, so that you can still tell which scores are legitimate.

 If you have access to a **Debug build**, the following are available:
 - The Dev Menu is added to the base System Menu while in-game.